 Am I now ready to get registered?

-If you have been working your way through the Verification or the Certification Pathway on this website, you will be getting close to submitting your application.
-While getting NDIS-registered still requires a number of stages, you should now be able to answer ‘Yes’ to the following questions and be well prepared to take these next stages.
+If you have been working your way through the Verification or the Certification Pathway and have done the following things, you will be getting close to submitting your application:

 Am I ready for audit?

 Have I (and my team if applicable):

 - understood what the NDIS Practice Standards are asking of me and my team?

 - adapted and adopted the documents and processes suggested on this website?